aubrielee/aubrielee.github.io/more.md

 <br>
 <br>

 Not every disabled person likes to be asked about their disabilities, but if you meet me, you’re welcome to ask me questions.
 I’m Disabled and proud, and I want us all to include disability in more conversations.
-If you want to learn more about disability, check out the resources I’ve put together at cripcorps.com.
+If you want to learn more about disability, check out the resources I’ve put together at cripcorps.blogspot.com <!--comment-->(formerly cripcorps.com)<!--comment-->.
 {: .noIndent}

 ## speaking